 China’s growing healthcare supply-demand gap

 Healthcare demand is also increasing as the population ages.
-Plus as China develops and urbanizes, chronic diseases common to developed countries, such as diabetes and obesity, are also becoming more common.
-Overall, the demand for healthcare keeps growing.
+And as China develops and urbanizes, chronic diseases common to developed countries, such as diabetes and obesity, are also becoming more common.
+Overall, the demand for healthcare in China keeps growing.

 There is a “significant increase in the awareness and demand for private medical treatments in China,” said Neil Raymond, CEO of Pacific Prime, an insurance advisory company based in Hong Kong.
 “This means if you have the money, and more and more people do, then you will pay to go to good private facilities.”

-However, the supply remains largely stagnant.
+However, the supply is developing slower than the demand.
 Chinese public hospitals remain overcrowded, with questionable financial incentives and with frequently criticized poor service.
-While public insurance does extend to 95% of the population, this coverage is actually very patchwork.
+There are multiple initiatives to change public hospital economics but these are happening somewhat slowly.
+And while public insurance does extend to 95% of the population, this coverage is somewhat patchwork.
 Users are frequently required to pay 10%-35% of the cost of inpatient care.
 Coverage is limited with most private facilities and many treatments and medicines, especially for cancer excluded.
 So despite “universal” social insurance, Chinese consumers still pay over 50% out of pocket for their care.

 This growing gap between healthcare supply and demand can be seen in the long lines outside of top Chinese hospitals virtually every day.
 It can be seen in the number of people traveling to Hong Kong, Singapore and California for care.
 It can be seen in families’ continued hoarding of cash for medical emergencies.
 And it can be seen in the record number of attacks on hospital workers every year in China.

 The need to move beyond add-on insurance products